 *Note: When you click the links in this post, we may receive a commission at no extra cost to you.

-BUT I do like how much money we're able to save versus eating out, that it sets a good example for our kids, and that it allows us to be able to spend our hard-earned money on things that I'd rather spend money on!
+BUT I do like how much money we're able to save versus eating out, that it sets a good example for our kids, and that it allows us to be able to spend our hard-earned money on things I'd rather spend money on!
 Enter one of my biggest secrets… the recipe binder.
-It's the perfect way to cook regularly, affordably and simply for your family!
+It's the perfect way to cook regularly, affordably, and simply, for your family!
 So, what are you waiting for?
 Let's get to all the juicy details!

-Watch the video online HERE or keep scrolling for a look at my recipe binder below… you totally need one!
+Watch the video over how to set up a recipe binder online HERE or keep scrolling for a look at my recipe binder below… you totally need one!

 WHY YOU NEED A RECIPE BINDER